Comprehensive Insurance – Fire and Theft Insurance.

 If you own a motorcycle, a convertible or some other vehicle you don’t drive much – if at all – during the winter months, you might think you don’t need to insure it during that time.
-Many motorcycle owners choose to cancel their coverage over the winter months because they won’t need liability or collision coverage.
+Many motorcycle owners choose to cancel their motor bike insurance coverage over the winter months because they won’t need liability or collision coverage.
 But what happens in the scenario of a theft or a fire?
 With your insurance cancelled, you will be left to pay out of pocket.

-Most car insurance companies take into consideration the fact that a motorcycle will not be driven during the winter months and build this into the policy.
+Most vehicle insurance companies take into consideration the fact that a motorcycle will not be driven during the winter months and build this into the policy.
 They spread the cost of high risk in the summer and low risk in the winter over the year’s premiums.
 In other cases, they offer the option of dropping your policy down to a comprehensive-only coverage for the winter months.
-This is often also available on cars that are only driven in the warm weather.
+This type of comprehensive coverage is often also available on cars that are only driven in the warm weather.
 This option keeps your policy in force and protects you from theft or other damage during those months.
 By keeping fire and theft insurance in place, you continue to protect your investment, and also avoid paying fees on a new policy when you want to start it back up in the spring.